zentrope/GoWebl/readme.md

     $ make db-init

-Use `wanheda` as the password (if you want to go with the application defaults).
+This will also set the user's password.
 The app itself will take care of populating all the tables.

 **Delete database**